-In 2017, Lindsey Kellar (formerly Rosecrans) will be in her third season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.
+In 2019 coached in her fifth season as the first-ever women’s lacrosse coach at Illinois Wesleyan University.

-She has a two-year record of 22-13 (.628 winning percentage) and a College Conference of Illinois and Wisconsin record of 6-6 (.500).
-She was chosen as the CCIW "Coach of the Year" in 2016 and has coached a total of five all-conference selections.
+She has a four-year record of 66-30 (.688 winning percentage) and a College Conference of Illinois and Wisconsin record of 22-8 (.733).
+She was chosen as the CCIW "Coach of the Year" in 2018 and 2016 and has coached a total of 19 all-conference selections.

 In 2016, IWU finished with a 15-4 overall mark and a 4-2 record in the CCIW, earning a spot in the league's postseason tournament before losing in the title game.

 Her first team in 2015 won their first three games and finished with an 7-9 overall record, playing against many schools that had established lacrosse programs.
 Illinois Wesleyan began an intercollegiate women’s lacrosse team in the spring of 2015 after the men’s lacrosse team was started in the spring of 2014.